 Happy Sunday!
 Have you ever worn or sewn undergarments in the style of this era?
 I’d love to hear your opinions / experiences / general thoughts on vintage styles being done with contemporary styling.

 I’ve officially started cleaning out my sewing room / having a full blown not-quite-midlife decluttering crisis and ebay-ing some of my old collected treasures.
 It’s funny the way my compulsions come full circle given enough time.
 About five years ago, I was interested in minimalism and simple living and trying to clear out my possessions to have time and space for what mattered most to me.
 Then I got interested in sewing ephemera and collecting sewing machines, and somehow my sewing room / sanctuary space became overrun with treasures.

-Some of this is Asperger’s related, or to put it in non-identity-label terms, my learning style.
+Some of this is Asperger’s-esque, my learning style.
 When I become interested in something, it becomes obsessive, and I learn by immersing myself completely in the subject.
 I have enjoyed the process immensely, and pattern catalogs and sewing manuals and correspondence courses appeal to so many of my interests – visual art, graphic design, antiques, cultural history, gender history, material culture, crafting – that collecting them has engaged me as little else has.

 But now, the cycle of my interests is shifting back to simplicity, and with a new baby and a desire to really move into patternmaking as an action and not just a study, I find that owning all of these delicate historical things is not providing me the same pleasure that hunting and studying it initially did.
 We don’t have enough room for me to store these things anymore, really.
 The sheer volume of kids toys we’ve accumulated with one kiddo who shares my hoarder tendencies is unbelievable, so with two, there’s just not room for boxes of books.